jundalisay/superb/content/en/material/_index.md

-+++
-date        = "2020-06-16"
-author      = "Juan"
+---
+title: "Material Superphysics"
+image: "/photos/physics/quasar.jpg"
-description = "Material Superphysics deals with the properties and dynamics of the physical universe.
-It reprsents The Soul of the Physical Universe" title       = "Material Superphysics" heading = "The Physical Domain" linkTitle   = "Material Superphysics" image = "/photos/physics/quasar.jpg" youtube = "" aliases = ["/articles/material/"]
+description: "Material Superphysics deals with the properties and dynamics of the physical universe.
+It reprsents The Soul of the Physical Universe"
-+++
+type: "featured"
+date: 2020-06-16
+aliases:
+  /articles/material
+---